-On the main floor is the living room or the sala mayor which displays the best wood furnishings the family owns, as well as valuable heirloom pieces, paintings, and antique portraits hanging on the wall.
+On the main floor is the living room or the sala mayor, which displays the family’s best wood furnishings, as well as valuable heirloom pieces, paintings, and antique portraits hanging on the wall.
 One can also notice the large Venetian mirror which is a chic centerpiece decoration typical of the bygone era.
 The flooring features mid-sized narra planks of deep warm color.
 The sliding windows are made of capiz which allows natural light to enter.
-The baluster protected ventanillas below the pasemano are opened to let the breeze flow within the house.
+The baluster-protected ventanillas below the pasemano are opened to let the breeze flow within the house.

 The oratorio (prayer area) behind the staircase is also quite impressive.
 It features the locally made Batangas uno mesa altar.
 The statues of saints are displayed on top of this magnificent heirloom piece.
 Segunda’s novena and prayer pamphlets are encased in two antique frames.

-The dining area or comedor enjoys the pleasant views of the inner courtyard which features a quatrefoil-shaped fountain and an abundance of plants and trees that surround the ancestral compound.
+The dining area or comedor enjoys the pleasant views of the inner courtyard which features a quatrefoil-shaped fountain and an abundance of plants and trees surrounding the ancestral compound.

 The entrance gate signage of Casa de Segunda was designed by Lucila “Luchi” Reyes-Resurreccion during the 1996 renovation of the house and surrounding compound.
 A combination of Friz Quadrata and Arnold Bocklin font, the same Art Deco lettering was used in the book Philippine Ancestral Houses (1810-1930) by Fernando N. Zialcita, Martin I. Tinio Jr., Neal Oshima, published in 1980.